 Minesweepers are small warships used to counteract threats of sea mines.
-They are powerful vessels and once played an important role for the Navy, but as with other vessels constructed in the past, most minesweepers were built with asbestos-containing products, which posed the risk of veterans developing mesothelioma and other life-threatening diseases.
+They are powerful vessels and once played an important role for the Navy, but as with other vessels constructed in the past, most minesweepers were built with asbestos-containing products.

 If you or a loved have mesothelioma, asbestos-related lung cancer, or asbestosis, you may be eligible for a large amount of compensation.
 Currently, there is over $30 billion in asbestos trust funds, set up for those who have been diagnosed with an asbestos-related illness.
 We invite you to fill out our form today for a free Financial Compensation Packet, filled with information about experienced mesothelioma lawyers in your area, how to get paid in 90 days, how to file an asbestos trust fund claim, and much more.